-- Forehead acne occurs when the pores of the skin get clogged with dirt, excess oil or dead cells, resulting in bacteria growth.
+- Forehead acne occurs when pores become clogged with dirt, excess oil or dead cells, resulting in bacteria growth.

-- There are many factors that can contribute to, or worsen, forehead acne.
-These include hormones, diet, hygiene, clothing and beauty products.
+- Factors that can contribute to, or worsen, forehead acne include hormones, diet, hygiene, clothing and beauty products.

-- Forehead acne can be effectively treated using over-the-counter or prescription medications, as well as home remedies.
+- Forehead acne can be effectively treated with over-the-counter or prescription medications, and to a lesser extent, home remedies.

-- A good skincare routine and simple lifestyle changes can help prevent forehead acne.
+- Combining a targeted skin care routine with some simple lifestyle changes can help prevent the formation of forehead acne.

-Forehead acne is a skin condition that most commonly affects adolescents but can occur at any stage of life.
-It is often caused by excess oil production, which tends to cause breakouts around the T-zone, including the forehead, nose and chin.
-Other contributing factors include hormones, diet, clothing and hygiene.
+Forehead acne is a skin condition that most commonly affects adolescents, but can occur at any stage of life.
+It is usually a result of excess oil production, which tends to cause breakouts by blocking pores.

-Many people who suffer from forehead acne experience frustration, embarrassment and low self-esteem.
-The good news is, there are several solutions to treat and prevent forehead acne –many of which can be done from home, affordably and without a prescription.
+Many people who suffer from forehead acne experience embarrassment and low self-esteem.
+However, there are many solutions available to both treat and prevent forehead acne including over-the-counter (OTC) and prescription medication.

-Hormones can increase the amount of sebum your skin produces.
-As hormones fluctuate most during puberty, adolescents are most likely to suffer from forehead acne.
+Hormones can increase the amount of sebum the skin produces.
+As hormones fluctuate most during puberty, adolescents tend to suffer from acne more frequently.
 In adulthood, women are more widely affected than men.

-Many women experience forehead breakouts in the lead up to menstruation, as estrogen levels rise.
+Many women experience forehead breakouts related to their menstrual cycle, as estrogen levels rise.
 Similarly, during menopause, soaring testosterone levels can send sebaceous glands into overdrive.
 Other conditions such as polycystic ovarian syndrome and increased androgen levels can also cause forehead acne in women.

-For men, forehead acne can be caused by high testosterone levels, which over-stimulate oil glands and lead to clogged pores.
+For men, forehead acne can be a result of high testosterone levels, which overstimulate oil glands and lead to clogged pores.

 Diet and digestive issues

 While the causes of forehead acne vary, studies have shown a relationship between diet and acne.
 Foods that are heavily processed can trigger inflammation and disturb gut pathogens.
-This has a systemic effect that can manifest in pimples on the forehead.
+This has a systemic effect that can manifest as acne on the forehead.

 The foods most commonly associated with inflammation and acne include: